GuiMLS/flask-restful-api/README.md

 This class can show a information about a specific registered App.
 This can be done by sending a GET request to the /app/name route, where the field was designed to have the App name .

-To provide a safe way of using this application, according to the first Constraint, it was also necessary to implement authentication in every route.
+To provide a safe way of using this application, according to the first Constraint, it was also necessary to implement authentication in all the routes.

 ### Docker Container and Compose
 To ease the installation and interoperability of this application, two main elements was designed: a Dockerfile, to build a docker image from the scripts, and a Docker Compose file, to make it able to be installed with 1 command line.
 These files can be downloaded from this repository.